-In order to increase the knowledge base of the students, the college offers business students the choice of a minor or business electives as part of the curriculum.
+In order to increase the knowledge base of students, the college offers business students the choice of a minor or business electives as part of the curriculum.
 The course requirements for a minor are specified by the departments.
-The college offers the following minors for business students: accounting, business analysis, business economics, business law, commercial real estate, decision sciences, electronic commerce, finance, financial services, information systems, insurance and risk management, international business, management, marketing, operations management, professional sales, small business financial management and supply chain management.
+The college offers the following minors for business students: accounting, business analysis, business economics, business law, commercial real estate, decision sciences, electronic commerce, entrepreneurship, family and small business, finance, financial services, information systems, insurance and risk management, international business, management, marketing, operations management, professional sales, small business financial management and supply chain management.